rahul-thapa/meteor-prediction/README.md

 # meteor-prediction

-Using machine learning to predict meteor impact
+This is my first attempt at machine learning.

+I am trying to build a model that predicts meteor impacts based on previous impact data.

+The dataset that I used can be found at [kaggle](https://www.kaggle.com/usgs/earthquake-database)